tengr/Algorithms/README.md

 ## Install Ecplise and WebSphere Application Server(WAS) Liberty runtime
 1. Follow the steps in [here](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/).
-2. Download Eclipse, and WebSphere Developer Tools for Eclipse
+2. Download `Eclipse`, and `WebSphere Developer Tools for Eclipse`
-3. WAS Liberty runtime can be downloaded in [here](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments/).
+3.	`WAS Liberty runtime` can be downloaded in [here](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments/).
 4. Alternatively you can install WAS Liberty runtime within Eclipse.
 In eclipse select `File`->`new`->`other`; search for "server", select `server` and go to `next`; select `IBM`-> `WebSphere Application Server Liberty Profile` as server type and go to `next`; select `Choose an exisiting installation` if you have already downloaded WAS Liberty runtime seperately, otherwise select `install from an archive or a repository`, then select the `Full Platform` version of WAS Liberty runtime.
 After selecting `Manually define a new server`, it is *important* that the server name is left as `defaultServer` as this will be assumed to be the case in the future.
 5. A reference can be found in [here](https://developer.ibm.com/wasdev/docs/developing-applications-wdt-liberty-profile/).
-6. Make sure Eclipse, and WebSphere Developer Tools for Eclipse, and WAS Liberty runtime are all properly installed
+6. Make sure `Eclipse`, and `WebSphere Developer Tools for Eclipse`, and `WAS Liberty runtime` are all properly installed

-##Clone SMART-engine, SMART-ui, and SMART-config from Gitlab:
+##Clone projects `SMART-engine`, `SMART-ui`, and `SMART-config` from Gitlab:
 If you have set up ssh for gitlab:
 ```bash
 	$ git clone git@mrlgit.au.ibm.com:information-interaction/SMART-config.git